Leadership

 William Freer

 William Freer is a Research Fellow in National Security and leads the Strategic Advantage Cell with Gabriel Elefteriu.
-He is a War Studies graduate from King’s College London where his academic work focused on British-American grand strategy in the Cold War and post-Cold War era.
-His work specialised on how Britain managed military overstretch, economic stagnation, and national security during the withdrawal from ‘East of Suez’ (1957-1971).
-He previously worked as a consultant for a firm that specialised in research and advisory work (across a wide array of sectors including defence, justice, education, supported employment, and economic inactivity) and government procurement, both in the UK and internationally.
+He is also an Associate Fellow at the Royal Navy Strategic Studies Centre.
+A War Studies graduate from King’s College London, his academic work focused on British-American grand strategy in the Cold War and post-Cold War era, especially how Britain managed military overstretch, economic stagnation, and national security during the withdrawal from ‘East of Suez’ (1957-1971).
+He previously worked as a consultant for a firm which specialised in research and advisory work (across a wide array of sectors including defence, justice, education, supported employment, and economic inactivity) and government procurement, both in Britain and internationally.
 He holds a BA in War Studies from King’s College London.

-William has written for the Express and Progressive Britain and has been quoted in the Express, the Mail Online and Newsweek.
+William has written for Warships IFR, the Naval Review, the Express and Progressive Britain and been quoted in the Mirror the Express, the Mail Online and Newsweek and has been interviewed for the Daily Mail.

 Telephone: 0044 (0) 20 3915 5629